del-Pacifico/Mass-Image-Downloader/README.md

 ### 📸 Bulk Image Download Options
 These settings influence direct-image downloads from tabs:
 - **Download Limit**: Controls how many images are downloaded in parallel (1–4).
+- **Max Images Per Batch**: Defines how many images are downloaded in each cycle.
+- **Continue from where it left off**: If enabled, the extension continues downloading in batches until all tabs are processed.

 ### 🖼️ Extract Gallery Images Options
 These settings define how gallery-linked images are handled: